 2. Select the suggestion output field from the drop-down.

 The data paths are auto-entered in the respective fields.

 Configure the Slack Connector

 Step 12.
-Now that we've constructed our message we're going to send it via Slack.
-Add a Slack connector to your workflow.
+Add a Slack Connector to your workflow.

 Step 13.
-You need to authenticate the Slack connector so that it can use your Slack account.
-Select the Slack connector and click Add Authentication.
+Select the Slack Connector and click the Add new authentication link from the properties panel.
+You need to authenticate the slack connector so that it can use your Slack account.

 The link guides you through the authentication process.
 Follow the guidelines to complete the authentication.
 When asked for the service permissions uncheck all the permission 'scopes' except the following:

 Im:read (Access information about user’s direct messages)

 Upon successful creation of the Authentication, a confirmation message is received at the bottom left of the screen saying ‘Authentication for Tray-Slack Workflow Authentication successfully created’

 Step 14.
 Select the channel you wish to send your suggestions to.